tidues/TensorOpt/readme.md

-# A Multi-Dimensional Numpy Array Interface for Mathematical Optimization Solvers
+# A Universal Interface for Mathematical Optimization Solvers that is Compatible with Numpy Arrays

-Mathematical solvers, such as Cplex, Gurobi, and XPress provide limited high-dimensional array maneuverability.
-This module provide a simple unified interface for various solvers (Gurobi and Cplex for now) where variables, constraints, and expressions can be used as normal numpy arrays.
+Mathematical solvers, such as Cplex, Gurobi, and XPress, provide limited high-dimensional array maneuverability.
+This module provides a simple unified interface for various solvers (Gurobi and Cplex for now) where variables, constraints, and expressions can be used as standard numpy arrays.
 Also, you can switch the back-end solver by simply changing one parameter.
-Since most functionalities have been realized in the base class `BaseModel`, extending this interface to other solvers should be reasonably easy for experienced user.
-To use this module, you need to the corresponding solvers installed first.
+Since most functionalities have been realized in the base class `BaseModel`, extending this interface to other solvers should be reasonably easy for experienced users.
+This module requires installing the corresponding solvers first.

 ## Create and Solve an Optimization Model with Array Manipulations
 Suppose we want to construct the following formulation, where $\langle \cdot, \cdot \rangle$ is the Frobenius inner product, matrices $A, B, C, X, Y$ are of shapes $(m, n), (m, m), (m, n), (m, n), (m, m)$.